 The crossover problem

 One of the most challenging aspects of optical noise for OHRMs that is created by motion and activity happens during what is known as periodic activity, which is activity that involves continuous repetition of similar motion.
 This is most often seen in the step rates measured during jogging and running, because those numbers typically fall into the same general range as that of heartbeats (140-180 beats/steps per minute).
 The problem that many OHRMs face is that it becomes easy for the algorithms interpreting incoming optical sensor data to mistake step rate (“cadence”) for heart rate.
 This is known as the “crossover problem”, because if you look at the measurements on a graph, when the heart rate and step rate crossover each other, many OHRMs tend to lock on to step rate and present that number as the heart rate, even though the heart rate may be changing drastically after the crossover.
-This crossover problem is apparent in the Apple Watch, as presented in the figure below.
+This crossover problem is apparent in the Apple Watch.

 Sensor location on the body